What is Star Alliance?

 Your flight ticket and your frequent flyer status or class of travel usually determines whether you have access to lounges.
 Additionally, certain lounge memberships may also grant you access.

 This alliances access policy states that the following groups of travelers should receive lounge access:

 International First Class

 Customers departing from an airport, flying in International First Class on any Star Alliance member carrier's flight can access International First Class lounges as well as any* Star Alliance member carriers' lounges.
 These travelers can bring one additional guest into the lounge with them, even if the guest is in a lower class of service.
-The guest must also be traveling on a Star Alliance flight, departing from the airport that day.
+The guest must be traveling on the same flight, departing from the airport that day.
 To access the lounge, present your International First Class ticket to the lounge agent.

 *Some exceptions exist (Lufthansa First Class Lounges in Frankfurt Airport and Munich Airport; Swiss International Airlines First Class Lounges in Zurich Airport and Geneva International Airport; Austrian Airlines First Class Lounges in Vienna International Airport; Thai Airways Royal Orchid Spa Lounge in Bangkok International Airport; Singapore Airlines Private Room in Singapore Changi Airport)

 Customers flying in International Business Class on any Star Alliance member carrier's flight can access any Star Alliance member carriers' Business Class lounges in the airport that they are departing from.
 By simply presenting your International Business Class boarding ticket to the lounge agent, you can access the business lounges.
 However, you cannot bring in any guests.

 Domestic First Class customers flying on a Star Alliance member carrier's flight can access some* Star Alliance member carriers' lounges in the airport that they are departing from.
 With a Domestic First Class boarding ticket, you and one guest can access these lounges.